suchanek/proteusPy/paper/paper.md

 The .pkl files needed to instantiate this class and save it into its final .pkl file are defined in the [proteusPy.data]("https://suchanek.github.io/proteusPy/proteusPy/data.html") class and should not be changed.
 Upon initialization the class will load them and initialize itself.

 *NB:* [@proteusPy] disulfide database creaton relies on my [fork](https://github.com/suchanek/biopython) of the [Biopython](https://biopython.org) Python package to download and build the database, (<https://github.com/suchanek/biopython>).
 As a result, one can't download and create the database locally unless the BioPython patch is applied.
-The changed python file is in the repo's data directory - ``parse_pdb_header.py``.
 Database analysis is unaffected without the patch.
-Also, if you're running on an M-series Mac then it's important to install Biopython first, since the generic release won't build on the M1.

 # Bibliography